againxx/Notes/Git/tag.md

     - `git push origin --delete <tag_names>`
     - `git push origin :<tag_name>`

+## Fetch tag from remote
+* `git fetch --tags`

 ## Checkout to tag
-* Cannot directly checkout to a tag (use SHA1 hash reference instead)
+* Cannot directly checkout to a tag (use SHA1 hash reference instead), it actually can !!
 * But can create a branch from a tag and checkout to that branch
     * `git checkout -b <branch_name> <tag_name>`